 Create a table or a Gantt chart illustrating when each of the tasks will be completed.
-Instructions for creating Gantt charts can be found on pages 306-308 of your proposal.
+Instructions for creating Gantt charts will be discussed in class.

 Budgetary Needs:

 List the resources that you will need for this project and how much money they will require.